-NOTE: The protocol below describes DNA purification using the IPure magnetic beads included in the kit.
+NOTE: The protocol below describes DNA purification using the IPure Kit v2.
 Other methods of DNA purification (columns-based DNA clean-up, e.g. DiaPure columns from Diagenode or a phenol-chloroform extraction followed by ethanol precipitation) can be used also.